Motivic cohomology of equicharacteristic schemes: The projective bundle formula and regular blowup squares

-this follows by combining parts (2) and (3) of Theorem~\ref{thm:pbf-blowup}. \item The extension of $\Z(j)^{\mot}$ to derived schemes, as in \S\ref{sec:derived}, converts a derived blowup square as in \cite{KhanRydh2019} to a cartesian square.
-Indeed, the $\cdh$ parts of the theory does not depend on derived structure and thus converts these derived blowup squares to cartesian squares.
-On the other hand, we reduce the assertions for $\Z_p(j)^{\syn}$ and filtered derived de Rham cohomology to the case of the cotangent complex.
-Since derived blowup squares are ``pulled back" from blowups along regular immersions and therefore, the cotangent complex enjoys the same property. \end{enumerate} \end{remark}
+Furthermore, we mention that the extension of motivic cohomology to derived $\bb F$-schemes, as in \S\ref{sec:derived}, satisfies the derived blow-up formula in that it converts derived blow-up squares in the sense of \cite{KhanRydh2019} to cartesian squares.
+Indeed, the $\cdh$ parts of the theory do not depend on the derived structure and thus satisfy the derived blow-up formula.
+On the other hand, we reduce the claim for syntomic and filtered derived de Rham cohomology to the case of the cotangent complex, which satisfies the derived blow-up formula since derived blow-up squares are ``pulled back'' from blow-ups along regular immersions (see \cite[Definition 3.1]{KerzStrunkTamme2018}).

+On the other hand we stress that for a closed immersion $Y \rightarrow X$ which is not regular then motivic cohomology need not carry the corresponding blowup square to a cartesian square; indeed, $\bb Z(j)^\sub{mot}$ is not a cdh sheaf.
+One must instead taking into account infinitesimal thickenings, which leads to the pro cdh descent of Theorem~\ref{theorem_pro_cdh_descent}. \end{remark}